 The next instrument is a clearly-depicted 4 string vielle with a flat bridge.
 The juxtaposition of these two Melozzo da Forlì instruments from the same source illustrates the contemporaneous multiplicity of vielle shapes.

-On this basis, the rebec is distinguished from the vielle of the same teardrop shape by having a combination of no frets, an arced bridge, a relatively small size, and 3 strings.
+On this basis, the rebec is distinguished from the vielle of the same teardrop shape by having a combination of no frets, an arced bridge, a relatively small size, 3 strings, and possibly a bent-back or crescent-shape pegbox.
 The Elblag instrument was carved broadly in the rebec shape with no evidence of frets and no possibility of frets, due to the very rough and uneven shape of the neck, and it is only 33.3cm long.
 These factors in isolation might indicate a rebec, but other factors throw up a range of insurmountable problems preventing clear identification.

 (i) The Elblag instrument has 4 nut grooves and 4 pegs for 4 strings.
 Together with the fact that it has a single sound hole in the centre of the soundboard, unknown on any rebec, it cannot be a rebec and is too small to be a vielle.

 (ii) Identification of this “fidel” as a bowed instrument is uncertain.
 Neither an indicative bridge nor a bow was found with it.
 This does not mean it was not bowed, just that identification as a bow or plectrum instrument cannot therefore be made.